jundalisay/spblist/content/en/research/mohammad/quran/sura-034a.md

 7. Those who disbelieved said, “Shall we point out to you a man, who will tell you that, once torn into shreds, you will be in a new creation?

-8. Did he invent a lie about Allah, or is there madness in him?”
+8. Did he invent a lie about Enki, or is there madness in him?”
 Indeed, those who do not believe in the Hereafter are in torment, and far astray.
 {{< s v="9" >}}  Do they not reflect upon what lies before them and behind them, of the heaven and the earth?
 If We will, We can make the earth cave in beneath them, or make pieces of the sky